Miners support Britain's FTSE, M&A sends mid caps to record high

 LONDON, March 13 British shares started the week on a firm footing as mining stocks rallied, with deal-making helping the mid cap index to a record high.

-Sterling offered little support, bouncing straight back up from a slight dip after Scottish First Minister Nicola Sturgeon announced her intention to trigger a second independence referendum, but said it would take place at the earliest in late 2018.

 Mining stocks rallied almost 3 percent, and added around 15 points to the FTSE 100.
-Shares in Anglo American , Rio Tinto, Antofagasta and BHP Billiton rose between 2.5 percent and 4.9 percent as the price of copper recovered from its biggest weekly fall since December.
+Shares in Anglo American , Rio Tinto, Antofagasta, BHP Billiton and Glencore rose between 2.4 percent and more than 4 percent as the price of copper recovered from its biggest weekly fall since December.

 Some of the more dramatic moves were among mid cap stocks, with deal-making fuelling a rise in Amec Foster Wheeler and John Wood Group's shares.

-Amec Foster soared 15.4 percent, before paring back to close up 11.6 percent, after an offer from oilfield services company John Wood in a deal valued at around $2.7 billion.
-Acquirer John Wood's shares closed up 1.4 percent, after earlier jumping 5 percent.
+Amec Foster soared 15.4 percent after an offer from oilfield services company John Wood in a deal valued at around $2.7 billion.
+John Wood's shares rose 5.2 percent.

 "The currency devaluation, essentially, is what it is, so now we're getting to the stage where there are attractive opportunities in the slightly lower-capitalised companies as well," Ken Odeluga, market analyst at City Index, said.